arcticsecurity/public/docs/Harmonization.md

  * **exposure** for threat surface management
  * **plausible harm** for data analysis and risk assessment.

 Since you are reading this document, you are either working for a party that collects and shares information on observations related to the categories detailed above, you are involved in operating an early warning service that disseminates this information or you are a recipient of this type of information attributed to you.
-Regardless of your role, you will most likely benefit from perusing this document and gaining a better understanding how we have approached data harmonization from the victim notification perspective.
+Regardless of your role, you will most likely benefit from perusing this document and gaining a better understanding how we have approach data harmonization from the victim notification perspective.

 ## What is data harmonization?